bregydoc/blackholeDB/README.md

 ```
 ## TODO

-- [ ] Create an ORM layer for save complex structs
 - [ ] Improve the security
 - [ ] Make Blackhole a metaDB.
 Save all param configurations on Distributed web (IPFS)
 - [ ] Use [MsgPack](https://msgpack.org/index.html) to serialize the data
+- [ ] Create an ORM layer to save complex structs

 ## Contributing to BlackHoleDB